stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 tidydata[char] <- sapply(tidydata[char], as.character) #All columns in char are converted to character fields.
 ```

-The nonsensical or overdescriptive column names are replaced with less cumbersome but still descriptive variable names.
-For reference to the specific questions and to see which variables in the new data frame match the old variables, see the [codebook](https://github.com/stephenmerritt74/6306CaseStudy2/blob/master/Codebook.md) on the github repository.
+The nonsensical or over descriptive column names are replaced with less cumbersome but still descriptive variable names.
+For reference to the specific questions and to see which variables in the new data frame match the old variables, see the [codebook](https://github.com/stephenmerritt74/6306CaseStudy2/blob/master/Codebook.md) on the GitHub repository.

 ```r